Profession Calculators

 Accuracy and Disclaimer

-This calculator provides estimated VA disability ratings for informational and planning purposes.
-It uses the official VA whole person method and bilateral factor rules from 38 CFR 4.25 and 38 CFR 4.26.
-Actual VA disability ratings are determined by the Veterans Benefits Administration based on medical evidence, service connection determinations, and diagnostic code rating criteria in the Schedule for Rating Disabilities.
-This calculator does not establish service connection, does not substitute for a VA rating decision, and is not legal or medical advice.
-Consult an accredited Veterans Service Officer or VA-accredited attorney for claims assistance.
+This calculator provides estimated VA disability ratings based on the official whole person method from 38 CFR 4.25 and bilateral factor rules from 38 CFR 4.26.
+Results are for planning and informational purposes only.
+Actual VA disability ratings are determined by the Veterans Benefits Administration based on medical evidence, service connection determinations, diagnostic code criteria, and VA rating decision procedures.
+The 2026 compensation rates shown are projected from current VA rates with anticipated COLA adjustments and may differ from official rates.
+This calculator does not establish service connection, does not constitute a VA rating decision, and is not legal or medical advice.
+For claims assistance, contact an accredited Veterans Service Organization (VSO) representative or a VA-accredited claims agent or attorney at no charge through your regional VA office.

 Conclusion